Ryu-CZ/mongomancy/CONTRIBUTING.md

 ## Getting Started

-* Make sure you have a GitLab account.
+* Make sure you have a GitHub account.
 * Submit a ticket for your issue, assuming one does not already exist.
     * Clearly describe the issue including steps to reproduce when it is a bug.
     * Make sure you fill in the earliest version that you know has the issue.